minetest-mods/MoreMesecons/README.md

 * `Adjustable Player Detector` : Like a mesecons player detector, but you can change its detection radius by right-click.
 * `Craftable Command Block` : A command block with just some commands accepted.
 The admin can change the accepted command (first line of the init.lua), default "tell".
 Only "@nearest" can be used in the commands, and the admin can change the maximum distance of "@nearest" (default 8 blocks).
 * `Dual Delayer` : If it receives a mesecons signal, port 1 turns on immediatly and port 2 turns on 0.4 seconds later.
 At the end of the signal, port 2 turns off immediatly and port 1 turns off 0.4 secondes later.
 For example, this is useful for double extenders.
+* `Entity Detector` : You can use it to detect an entity.
+You can choose the entity to detect by right-click (use itemstring, for example "mobs:rat".
+To detect a dropped item, write "__builtin:item".
+To detect a specific dropped item, write its itemstring (for example "default:cobble")).
 * `Player Killer` : This block kills the nearest player (with a maximal distance of 8 blocks by default) (if this player isn't its owner) when it receives a mesecons signal.
 * `Sayer` : This node sends a message to every players inside a radius of 8 nodes.
 * `Signal Changer` : If it receives a signal on its pin "F", it turns on.
 If ti receives a signal on its pin "O", it turns off.